 “The MCF provided a stairlift which has meant I haven’t had any more falls, as well as a mobility scooter which means I can travel with my oxygen tank with ease.
 The Foundation also pays for yearly services and insurance against faults which gives me peace of mind.
 My friends and daughters live within two miles and once I’m on the scooter I can go wherever I like!

 Medically, there is nothing anyone can do for me, but psychologically it’s made a huge difference.
 It has given me a life again.

-“It’s also a relief to know that when my condition deteriorates, the Foundation will be there for my wife, Sharon, if she needs support”
+“It’s also a relief to know that when my condition deteriorates, the MCF will be there for my wife, Sharon, if she needs support”